krusynth/billhunt.dev/_posts/2023-01-24-government-sales.md

 If they're any good at their job, they'll know why I didn't waste their time.

-_"It's annoying when vendors contact agencies right before the end of a fiscal year, or right after a budget has been passed."_
+_"As a federal employee, it's annoying when vendors contact agencies right before the end of a fiscal year, or right after a budget has been passed."_

 Strongly agreed.
 It's important for vendors to know that [agencies budget 2-3 years in advance](https://digitalpolicy.us/policies/budget-finance/).
 When an agency receives money, it's already been allocated and people know where it's going.
 Now, end-of-year purchasing with unused funds **does** often happen, but that's _almost never_ done with a new vendor, because contracting takes so long.